-Georgia country profile - BBC News
+Georgia country profile

 LEADERS

-Giorgi Margvelashvili took office in November 2013, bringing to an end the decade-long presidency of charismatic reformer Mikhail Saakashvili.

-Mr Margvelashvili, a former philosophy lecturer, assumed a weakened role because constitutional changes that come into force with his inauguration transferred a raft of key powers from the president to the prime minister.
+Georgian Dream has since reduced the presidency to a ceremonial post, and all future presidents are expected to be chosen by an electoral college, not the public.

+Ms Zourabichvili stood for the post as an independent in 2018, with the backing of Georgian Dream, beating pro-Saakashvili opposition challenger Grigol Vashadze in the run-off.
+She is due to serve a six-year term.

-Prime Minister: Giorgi Kvirikashvili
+Prime Minister: Mamuka Bakhtadze

-Giorgi Kvirikashvili took over as prime minister following the sudden resignation of his predecessor Irakli Garibashvili in December 2015.

-Both men belong to the Georgian Dream coalition, which was founded by billionaire Bidzina Ivanishvili and drove the party of then President Mikheil Saakashvili from power in parliamentary elections in 2012.
+Finance Minister Mamuka Bakhtadze took over as prime minister in June 2018, when his predecessor Giorgi Kvirikashvili resigned following disagreements with governing Georgian Dream party leader Bidzina Ivanishvili.

+Mr Bakhtadze was 36 years old on taking office, and has a background in corporate management.

 MEDIA

-Television is the main source of news, and accounts for the lion's share of the advertising market.
-There are dozens of cable operators and a handful of major commercial stations.
-Newspaper readership is generally low.

-Government-funded Georgian Public Broadcasting has replaced the former state radio and TV.
-The state has relinquished other media assets, including newspapers and a news agency.
+Television is the most popular medium although online media are gaining ground as news sources.

 The constitution provides for freedom of speech, and journalists often criticise officials.
-US-based Freedom House says Georgia "has the freest and most diverse media landscape in its region," although "objective news is only available from a few sources."
+Freedom House says the media are "robust and competitive, but frequently partisan".

 - Read full media profile